 Do you feel like the only information your hear about, when it comes to disability, doesn’t delve deep enough?
 We want to inform, educate and empower people with disability, their families, carers, friends as well as people who work in the disability sector.

 Follow us on our RSS feed or any of these streaming services:

 Don’t have access to an audio streaming service?
 We’ve got you.

 We will be releasing episode on YouTube.
 Subscribe to our channel to be updated!

 This podcast is as much yours as it is ours.
 We want to make sure you feel support, informed and ready.
-If there is something you would like us to cover or something you think more people should know about let us know on our Online Forum or email us at firstname.lastname@example.org.
+If there is something you would like us to cover or something you think more people should know about let us know by emailing us at email@example.com.

 Have The Nerve is funded by the Australian Government Department of Social Services.
 Visit www.dss.org.au for more information.

 Finding your confidence on the days when you really feel disabled

 On the final episode of 2022, Emily Bray comes on to talk about confidence, meaning and purpose on the days when you really feel disabled.